 2.1.
 Decorate the house with Christmas trees and items

-One of the most popular Christmas decorations in Vietnam is the Christmas tree with many colourful items such as Santa Claus figures, bells and lights.
+One of the most popular Christmas decorations in Vietnam is the Christmas tree with many colorful items such as Santa Claus figures, bells and lights.
 Not only used for home decoration, those items are also commonly seen along the streets, since Vietnamese people tend to gather at shopping centers and other public areas during this holiday.

 2.2.
 Dress up in Santa outfits and walk around the streets